EU relations are a 'carcass', Russia says

 Russia has said it wants closer ties with friendly EU states, but that relations with EU institutions were a dead "carcass".

 "The European Union is not the same as Europe.
 We are not going away from Europe.
 We have a lot of friends, a lot of like-minded people in Europe.
-We will continue to develop mutually beneficial relations with them," Russian foreign minister Sergei Lavrov told press in St Petersburg on Monday (15 February) after meeting Finnish foreign minister Pekka Haavisto.
+We will continue to develop mutually beneficial relations with them," Russian foreign minister Sergei Lavrov told press in St. Petersburg on Monday (15 February) after meeting Finnish foreign minister Pekka Haavisto.

 Join EUobserver today